kristofdombi/react-with-breakpoints/README.md

-# react-with-breakpoint
+# react-with-breakpoints

-Build leaner webpages with `react-with-breakpoint` like Airbnb. 👌
+Build leaner webpages with `react-with-breakpoints` like Airbnb. 👌

 ## Install

 NPM:
-`npm install react-with-breakpoint`
+`npm install react-with-breakpoints`

 ## How to use